bec-archer/HydraulicsWorkOrderApp/HydraulicsWorkOrderApp/HydraulicsWorkOrderApp/Documentation/HydraulicsWorkOrderApp_DevChecklist_Patched_2025-08-07_DROPDOWN.md

   * [ ] At least one image captured
   * [ ] Dropdowns selected and saved
   * [ ] Reason(s) for service checked
+  * [ ] Reasons for Service are catalog-managed:
+    * Admin/SuperAdmin can add/edit/deactivate options
+    * Managers can submit change requests (read-only access in DropdownManagerView)

 * [ ] WorkOrder number auto-generated in format: `YYMMDD-001`, `001-A`, etc.